trungkak/wikiparser/README.md

-An simple SAX-stayle wikidata parser
+An simple SAX-style wikidata parser